 While thinking about going back to college as an adult may have you feeling that you are embarking into uncharted territory, that's not the case.
-You are joining legions of other adult students who have gone back to school later in life.
+You are joining legions of other students who have gone back to school later in life.

 But before you go back, here are 10 important things you need to know:

-1 - You are not special.
+1 - You are not the only one.

 One of the best resources for adult learners?
 Online courses which allow you to start college in a low-risk environment.
 Also, access to one-on-one tutoring.
 Online tutoring (which is included for free with all StraighterLine courses) allows you to get the academic help you need, the moment you need it.